A community is a group of people who share common interests or goals and connect to learn, grow, and support each other - online or offline

 whop trading

 The businesses above on Whop ensure their purpose is clearly visible, even in a limited thumbnail view.
-They advertise benefits like “gateway to guide you through the bull run”, and "automate how you trade".
+They advertise benefits like “become an extraordinary trader”, and "join and snipe trades with confidence".

 The bottomline is, a clearly expressed community purpose helps ensure it stays on track as time goes on, while giving members a definite idea of why they should join.